 Tracing our roots back to Edward Alleyn’s College of God’s Gift, founded in 1619, we moved to our own 30-acre site on Townley Road in 1887 and, in 1976, were one of the first such schools to go fully co-educational.

 We believe that learning together in a supportive environment provides the best framework for boys and girls to excel at school, to discover new ideas, skills and enthusiasms and to prepare for university and the multi-gendered world of work and life in general.
 Links with local and overseas schools, universities and charities provide further opportunities to enrich that learning in different contexts and to make new and lasting friends.

-We are proud of our pupils, who leave us with excellent examination results, places at some of the world’s top universities and specialist centres of higher education, and also with a sense of confidence, mutual respect and social responsibility.
+Our community is warm, caring and inclusive and we are very proud of our pupils, who leave us with excellent examination results, places at some of the world’s top universities and specialist centres of higher education, and also with a sense of confidence, mutual respect and social responsibility.

 We also greatly value our committed and hard-working staff, whose dedication makes possible the achievements of our pupils.

 Alleyn’s is a happy and successful, co-educational, academically selective, independent London day school.

 As we look forward in the twenty-first century, we reaffirm our commitment to the following:

 - Nurturing holistic excellence for all, developing curiosity, reflection, determination, independence and a lifelong love of learning;